Florida International University pedestrian bridge collapse: Inquiry

+In June 2019, it was asserted to the court that Denney Pate's cell phone had been damaged in a washing machine and that its contents could not be retrieved to be used as evidence in the investigation.
+Judge Jennifer Bailey expressed skepticism about the claims.

 In June 2019, OSHA released its final report on the FIU bridge collapse and concluded FIGG Bridge Engineers failed to recognize collapse was imminent when they inspected the bridge hours earlier.
-They also concluded the bridge had structural design deficiencies, severe cracks were wrongly ignored by the Engineer of Record and warranted street closure, and contract bridge design experts violated basic FDOT construction requirements.
+They also concluded the bridge had structural design deficiencies, severe cracks were wrongly ignored by the Engineer of Record (EOR) and warranted street closure, and contract bridge design experts violated basic FDOT construction requirements.
+It was also discovered that the independent peer review engineering firm, Louis Berger, was not qualified to serve in that capacity due to unmet licensing requirements.

 The NTSB quickly disapproved of this release by OSHA, citing "a breach of party participation rules" and "contrary to party agreement obligations, OSHA released a report to the public that contained large portions of nonpublic draft NTSB material and failed to provide investigative photographs to the NTSB as required by its status as a party to the investigation."

 On October 8, 2019, the NTSB released over 6,000 pages relating to its investigation of the collapse, including letters submitted to the NTSB by the various companies associated with the bridge construction.
 A final NTSB public hearing on the bridge accident was held October 22, 2019, in Washington, D.C., and concluded "that load and capacity calculation errors made by FIGG Bridge Engineers, Inc., are the probable cause of the fatal, March 15, 2018, Florida International University pedestrian bridge collapse in Miami."
 The final Highway Accident Report by the NTSB was finalized the same day.